Network Modal

 Wagmi v2 Hook Integration

-The Network Modal leverages essential Wagmi v2 hooks to manage network selection and switching:
+The Network Modal leverages Wagmi v2 hooks and the dapp chain provider to manage network selection:

-provides connection status and the currently active chain.
-The component uses these values to highlight the active network and automatically close if the user disconnects their wallet during interaction.
+useAccount provides connection status.
+The component uses this value to automatically close if the user disconnects their wallet during interaction.

 // Network button click handler